 Classic Road Trip Routes

 The “Mother Road” runs through eight states and is the quintessential American road trip.
-While most of the original Route 66 has been replaced by Interstate 40, significant stretches in Oklahoma, New Mexico (Tucumcari, Santa Rosa, Albuquerque), and Arizona (Seligman, Williams, Oatman) remain driveable and are worth seeking out for their vintage motels, diners, and roadside Americana.
+The route was decommissioned in 1985 after the Interstate system bypassed it, but significant stretches in Oklahoma, New Mexico (Tucumcari, Santa Rosa, Albuquerque), and Arizona (Seligman, Williams, Oatman) remain driveable, lined with the vintage motels, diners, and roadside Americana that made the road famous.
 Budget 10–14 days for the full route, or pull the highlights of New Mexico and Arizona in 5–7 days.

 Pacific Coast Highway: Seattle to San Diego